Cosmic microwave background: Discovery

 The Holmdel Horn Antenna on which Penzias and Wilson discovered the cosmic microwave background.

 The first published recognition of the CMB radiation as a detectable phenomenon appeared in a brief paper by Soviet astrophysicists A. G. Doroshkevich and Igor Novikov, in the spring of 1964.
 In 1964, David Todd Wilkinson and Peter Roll, Robert H. Dicke's colleagues at Princeton University, began constructing a Dicke radiometer to measure the cosmic microwave background.
 In 1964, Arno Penzias and Robert Woodrow Wilson at the Crawford Hill location of Bell Telephone Laboratories in nearby Holmdel Township, New Jersey had built a Dicke radiometer that they intended to use for radio astronomy and satellite communication experiments.
 The antenna was constructed in 1959 to support Project Echo—the National Aeronautics and Space Administration's passive communications satellites, which used large Earth orbiting aluminized plastic balloons as reflectors to bounce radio signals from one point on the Earth to another.
 On 20 May 1964 they made their first measurement clearly showing the presence of the microwave background, with their instrument having an excess 4.2K antenna temperature which they could not account for.
 After receiving a telephone call from Crawford Hill, Dicke said "Boys, we've been scooped."
 A meeting between the Princeton and Crawford Hill groups determined that the antenna temperature was indeed due to the microwave background.
 Penzias and Wilson received the 1978 Nobel Prize in Physics for their discovery.

 Cosmic origin

 The interpretation of the cosmic microwave background was a controversial issue in the late 1960s.
 Alternative explanations included energy from within the Solar System, from galaxies, from intergalactic plasma and from multiple extragalactic radio sources.
 Two requirements would show that the microwave radiation was truly "cosmic".
 First, the intensity vs frequency or spectrum needed to be shown to match a thermal or blackbody source.
 This was accomplished by 1968 in a series of measurements of the radiation temperature at higher and lower wavelengths.
 Second, the radiation needed be shown to be isotropic, the same from all directions.
 This was also accomplished by 1970, demonstrating that this radiation was truly cosmic in origin.

+The discovery of the CMB in the mid-1960s curtailed interest in alternatives such as the steady state theory.